AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/overview.md

 ## Create datasets with IAB consent fields {#datasets}

-Customer consent data must be sent to a datasets whose schema contains IAB consent fields.
+Customer consent data must be sent to datasets whose schemas contain IAB consent fields.
 Refer to the tutorial on [creating datasets for capturing TCF 2.0 consent](./dataset-preparation.md) for how to create the two required datasets before continuing with this guide.

 ## Update [!DNL Profile] merge policies to include consent data {#merge-policies}